QuentinRougemont/EASYstrata/README.md

 It is possible to modify the R script to adapt the plotting options to your needs (for instance position and direction of scaffolds).

-By default any fused autosome will be plotted but these can be removed from the contig list
+By default fused autosome will be plotted but these can be removed from the contig list

 See **figure4 panel B** above for example.